-The responsibilities of the Risk Committee are, inter-alia, to:
+The responsibilities of the Risk Committee are to:

-- Recommend to the Board and then formally announce, implement and maintain a sound system of risk oversight, management and internal control which: - Identifies, assesses, manages and monitors risk; - Allows investors and other stakeholders to be informed of material changes to the Company's risk profile.
+- Recommend to the Board and then formally announce, implement and maintain a sound system of risk oversight, management and internal control which: - Identifies, assesses, manages and monitors risk, and

-- Recommend to the Board and then formally announce clear standards of ethical behavior required of directors, employees and contractors and encourage observance of those standards; - Advise the Board on the Company's overall risk appetite, tolerance and strategy, taking account of the current and prospective macroeconomic and financial environment, and drawing on financial stability assessments such as those published by relevant industry and regulatory authorities including the CySEC and other authoritative sources that may be relevant for the Company's risk policies; and - Oversee and advise the Board on the current risk exposures of the Company and future risk strategy.
+- Allows investors and other stakeholders to be informed of material changes to the Company's risk profile. - Recommend to the Board and then formally announce clear standards of ethical behavior required of directors, employees and contractors and encourage observance of those standards. - Advise the Board on the Company's overall risk appetite, tolerance and strategy, taking account of the current and prospective macroeconomic and financial environment, and drawing on financial stability assessments such as those published by relevant industry and regulatory authorities including the CySEC and other authoritative sources that may be relevant for the Company's risk policies, and - Oversee and advise the Board on the current risk exposures of the Company and future risk strategy.

-In addition, the Risk Committee may co-ordinate decision-making and provide oversight in relation to the relevant risk management function.
+In addition, the Risk Committee may co-ordinate decision-making and provide oversight in relation to the Risk Management Function.
 The Risk Committee develops Company-wide and specific risk policies, assigns owners of significant risks and evaluates the effectiveness of the policies in place for managing specific risks.

-The Risk Committee is composed by three Non-Executive Directors and meets at least two times annually or more frequently as circumstances dictate.
-Any of the members of the Risk Committee may call meetings of the Committee.
-During 2015 the Risk Committee has met six times.
+The Risk Committee is composed of four members of which two are non-executive directors, and meets at least two times annually or more frequently as circumstances dictate.
+Any of the members of the Risk Committee may call meetings if they deem it necessary.
+During 2016, the Risk Committee has met eleven times and has produced corresponding number of written resolutions or minutes.

-2.1.4 Internal Audit Department
+2.5 Internal Audit Function